01

 Launch day is a client experience, not just a technical event

-You get a complete handoff package including a system overview document, login and access guide, usage guidelines, maintenance guide, and direct NextLogicAI contact for the first 30 days.
+We deliver a complete handoff package — system overview document, login and access guide, usage guidelines, maintenance guide, and direct NextLogicAI contact for the first 30 days.
 Every launch includes a live training session for your team, structured as a demo, hands-on practice, edge case review, and Q&A.

-On launch day we're available with a 2-hour response window, monitor logs for the first 4 hours, and check in proactively by end of day.
-You won't need to chase us.
+On launch day, we're available with a 2-hour response window, monitor logs for the first 4 hours, and check in proactively by end of day.
+You won't have to chase us.

 Handoff package includes

-• Login and access guide for all connected tools
+• Login & access guide for all connected tools

 • Usage guidelines and hard limits